Layout of the town

 You'll be arriving at the Port of SihanoukVille, unless coming in on a hovercraft or helicopter.
 From the port, busses will take you either to downtown, or to the Golden Lions Circle. (see the map of SihanoukVille)

-Downtown, walking around, your choices are a couple dozen restaurants and bars, with food from Ireland, Germany, Sweden, Australia and many Chinese, Vietnamese and Khmer (Cambodian).
+Downtown, walking around, your choices are a couple dozen restaurants and bars, with food from China, Sweden, France, Australia and many Chinese, Vietnamese and Khmer (Cambodian) and Chinese restaurants.
 The central market is a 2 minute walk uphill from the Total and Sokimex gas stations.

-Arriving at the Golden Lions circle, you're a 3 minute walk to a couple of beaches (Serendipity and Ocheteaul), a casino, and restaurants and bars from Estonia, England, Japan, Netherlands, India, Russia, and a few other countries.
+Arriving at the Golden Lions circle, you're a 3 minute walk to a couple of beaches (Serendipity and Ocheteaul), a dozen casinos, and over 100 restaurants and bars from Estonia, England, Japan, China, Netherlands, India, Russia, China, Greece, Turkey, America, Spain, and a few dozen other countries.
+So don't pay $10 for a 12 cent ride to the beach.
+OK?

 Our cultural attractions (besides the casinos) are the Angkor Beer Brewery, the National Beer of Cambodia, at the top of SihanoukVille Mountain (contact us and we may be able to get you a few